duckdb/dbt-duckdb/README.md

 #### Attaching Additional Databases

-DuckDB version `0.7.0` and dbt-duckdb version `1.4.0` support [attaching additional databases](https://duckdb.org/docs/sql/statements/attach.html) to your dbt-duckdb run so that you can read and write from multiple databases.
-Additional databases may be configured using [dbt run hooks](https://docs.getdbt.com/docs/build/hooks-operations) or via the `attach` argument in your profile:
+DuckDB version `0.7.0` added support for [attaching additional databases](https://duckdb.org/docs/sql/statements/attach.html) to your dbt-duckdb run so that you can read and write from multiple databases.
+Additional databases may be configured using [dbt run hooks](https://docs.getdbt.com/docs/build/hooks-operations) or via the `attach` argument in your profile that was added in dbt-duckdb `1.4.0`:

 ```
 default: